pablocorbalan/pablocorbalan.github.io/_posts/2016-05-23-getting-started-with-ti-cc2650-launchpad.md

 Then, if the submodules in your fork or clone are not up-to-date, you can update them with the following command:

 {% highlight bash %}
-git submodule foreach git pull origin master
+$ git submodule foreach git pull origin master
 {% endhighlight %}

 By now, you should have the latest Contiki, CC26XXware, and the CC2538-bsl script that you need to upload an image over the serial port to the LaunchPad.
 However, you may still not have a toolchain to build the firmware.
 To this end, you need the [GNU Tools for ARM Embedded Processors](https://launchpad.net/gcc-arm-embedded).
 On Mac OS X to install these tools, you can use [Homebrew](http://brew.sh) as follows:

 {% highlight bash %}
-brew cask install gcc-arm-embedded
+$ brew cask install gcc-arm-embedded
 {% endhighlight %}

-At the time of writting, this installs version 5.2.1.
+At the time of writing, this installs version 5.2.1.

 {% highlight bash %}
 $ arm-none-eabi-gcc --version